 Earth Notes: On A Global Wind, Solar Grid: EU-US Transatlantic Interconnector

-As of 2015 the EU was driving members to cover ~10% of peak electricity demand as interconnection capacity to help reduce fuel and reserve costs and improve reliability, and to provide better geographic diversity of intermittent renewables such as wind and sun.
+As of 2015 the EU was driving members to cover ~10% of peak electricity demand with interconnection capacity.
+Both to help reduce fuel and reserve costs and improve reliability, and also to provide better geographic diversity of intermittent renewables such as wind and sun.

-The EU is small enough geographically that on the east-west axis it does not much (for solar PV) spread out sunrise/sunset and time-driven demand peaks, nor always escape from under one weather system for wind, thus increasing demand for storage and demand-callable thermal plant, eg gas.
+The EU is small enough geographically that on the east-west axis it does not much (for solar PV) spread out sunrise/sunset and time-driven demand peaks.
+Nor does it always escape from under one weather system for wind, thus increasing demand for storage and demand-callable thermal plant, eg gas.

-One avenue for improvement is to link eastwards to Russia's 8-timezone E-W span IPS/UPS and have it string lots of PV and wind along a much-reinforced grid.
+One avenue for improvement is to link eastwards to Russia's 8-timezone E-W span IPS/UPS.
+Especially if it were to also string lots of PV and wind along a much-reinforced grid.
 Politically and technically that doesn't seem likely right now.
 Interconnecting IPS/UPS and ENTSO-E would span 13 timezones.